Skip to main content

 });

 After PTC is enabled, the agent can call the allowlisted tool from interpreter code.
-This example launches several subagents in parallel and combines their final reports before returning to the model:
+This example searches several topics in parallel and combines the results before returning to the model:

 const topics = ["retrieval", "memory", "evaluation"];